QUT-Digital-Observatory/coordination-network-toolkit/README.md

 3. Co-similarity: posting similar text (Jaccard similarity or user-defined)
 4. Co-link: posting the same link
 5. Co-reply: replying to the same post
+6. Co-post: posting any time of message within the same time window

-Default time window is 60 seconds for all network types.
+The default time window is 60 seconds for all network types.

 ## Reading List